rvnminers-A-and-N/meowpowminer/README.md

 Compared to kawpowminer, meowpowminer has the following differences:
 * Starting DAG size at block #? is 5GigaBytes
 * EPOCH duration is 15000 blocks
-* meowpowminer supports direct solo mining to evrmored/evrmore-qt without needing a stratum proxy
+* meowpowminer supports direct solo mining to meowcoind/meowcoin-qt without needing a stratum proxy
 * the random starting seeds are slightly different for uniqueness
 * improved detection of nVidia GPU memory size

 AMD GPU cards are not currently properly supported.
 We hope to fix that in a future release.

-You do not need this software for Evrmore testnet.
+You do not need this software for Meowcoin testnet.
 Testnet uses sha256 cpu mining (use the "setgenerate on" command in your node)
-Meowpowminer is for use only on Evrmore mainnet.
+Meowpowminer is for use only on Meowcoin mainnet.

 ====